• Skip to primary navigation

 ⭐ Why you'll love these popsicles

 • Full of fruit.
-Using lots of sweet fruit, and no other ingredients if you omit the maple syrup, means these ice pops are a healthy treat.
+We use lots of sweet fruit, and no other ingredients if you omit the maple syrup.

 • Easy to store.
 Keep a batch in the freezer for when a sweet craving strikes!